 What if I am arrested for DUI in Bucks County?

-After a local Bucks County Police officer or a Pennsylvania State Police officer determines that there is probable cause that you are drinking and driving, he or she will arrest you.
+If a local Bucks County Police officer or a Pennsylvania State Police officer determines that there is probable cause that you have been drinking and driving, you will be arrested.

-If you are lucky, the police officer may then drive you home, if you live locally.
+During processing, the police officer will enter your personal data into the police computer system, take your photograph, and process your fingerprints.
+If you are lucky and live locally, the police officer may offer to drive you home.
 Otherwise, you will need to have someone pick you up at the police station.

 If you are not processed immediately, you will receive a summons in the mail which lists all of your charges.
 You will be required to go back to the police station to be formally processed.
 The mail packet you receive from the court will include instructions for how and where to be processed.
 This processing must be completed prior to your Bucks County Preliminary Hearing.